jdreese79/PiInTheSky/README.md

 5/9/19- Today we finished decorating our pi slice and now all we have to do is finish the code.

 6/3/18- Today we finally completed our code.
 We put our project together and launched it, then were able to collect the data.

+### Obstacles and Challenges

+    There were many challenges throughout this project.
+We used up until the very last day to finally complete it.
+One of the earlier issues was figuring out how exactly we were going to complete this project.
+To solve this issue, we had to really understamd what the guidelines wer asking of the project and we had to brainstorm different ways we could go about figuring it out.
+Wiring our pi also brought up some issues.
+Our code wouldn't work at first because we didn't wire the bonnet correctly.
+We solved the issues with the bonnet by creating soldering bridges between the where the wires were and where they needed to go.
+We also had to do a lot of research to figure out how to wire a battery pack to the pi.
+The code wasn't as challenging as we expected, though it did pose some obstacles.
+Two of the biggest challenges were finding the correct equations to determine the time that the pi reached the top of its flight, and making the pi run headless.
+We used our physics knowledge to ome up with a series of equations to determine the time.
+The code for this portion was pretty basic.
+Making thecode run headless went smoothly after we found a really helpful website.
+The issue with the code running headless, though, was that the data wouldn't save to a text file when it wasn't connected tp the computer.
+We solved this by changing the headless code from rc.local to bash.